Kneaded That

 Notes

-1. If you don't have a double boiler, you can easily DIY it by placing a heat-safe bowl over a pot of shallow boiling water.
-Lemon curd can burn easily when heated over direct heat, so the double-boiler method is preferred.
+No double boiler?
+Set a heat-safe bowl over a pot of shallow boiling water.
+Lemon curd burns easily over direct heat, so the double-boiler method is best.

 Comments